crispgm/crispgm.com/site/_posts/2019-08-31-the-fascinating-arch-linux-rice.md

 ### i3wm-themer

 For i3 starters, [i3wm-themer](https://github.com/unix121/i3wm-themer) should be mentioned.
 It is a CLI tool setups simple and minimalistic desktop themes for you.
-It is best for newcomers to setup a basic theme and have a panorama and basic concepts on what composite a capable desktop.
+It is best for newcomers to setup a basic theme and have a panoramic and basic concepts on what composite a capable desktop.

 i3wm-themer integrates i3-gaps, Polybar, Nitrogen, Rofi, rxvt-unicode, various fonts and others.

 __Polybar__ is to help users create awesome status bars.
+It provides a collection of modules. e.g. Text label, sound volume, Wi-Fi status, date & time, and etc.

 __Rofi__ is an application launcher, a replacement of dmenu. dmenu is the default one for X but Rofi seems to be more popular.
 And there are also Alfred-like application launchers, but for most scenario, Rofi is enough.

 __Nitrogen__ is basically a background setter.

-And as aforementioned, I replace rxvt-unicode with Alacrity.
-All configuration files of those parts are stored under `$XDG_CONFIG_HOME`.
+And as aforementioned, I replace rxvt-unicode with Alacritty.

 Based on i3wm-themer, I have finally done my first Arch Linux RICE.
+All configuration files of those parts are stored under `$XDG_CONFIG_HOME`.

 ![screenshot]({{ "/image/rice-screenshot.jpg" | absolute_url }})